haghdk/earnonline365/content/posts/free-traffic-methods-for-affiliate-marketing.md

   When you look at it, it is really simple - to make a sale in affiliate marketing, you need to send customers to your offers.
 metadescription: >-
-  Free traffic is the best way to drive free traffic to your affiliate offers and earn commissions
+  Free traffic is the best way to drive traffic to your affiliate marketing offers.
 metaogimage: /uploads/google-search-engine.jpg
 ---
 As you may already know there are two main traffic methods to get customers to your affiliate offers.
 Paid traffic and free traffic.
 Paid traffic is a great option if you want to get visitors fast, but it can also be really expensive really fast without any guarantee that the customers will buy your offer.